 As you cruise the waters of the Antarctic Peninsula and its adjacent islands, landings are dependent upon weather and ice conditions.
 Your leaders have been to Antarctica numerous times, and their experience in the region enables them to adapt quickly to change, making sure every option is considered, and every opportunity seized.
 If the weather is in your favor, landings may be offered before breakfast or even after dinner.
 There is also a possibility that you may visit a research station to witness the scientific activities conducted by the multi-national community of scientists working there.
 Though the expeditionary nature of your voyage precludes guaranteeing specific stops, plan to visit the following islands, bays, and coves where outstanding birdlife, dramatic scenery, and unique marine life can be seen close at hand.
 This list serves only as a guideline of the places you may experience.

 Lemaire Channel and Pleneau Island – Cruising the beautiful Lemaire Channel, keep watch for the humpback and minke whales frequently spotted here.
 This narrow channel is one of the most visually impressive areas of the Antarctic Peninsula and is often referred to as the “Canon Channel” or “Nikon Niche” due to the wonderful photo opportunities it offers.
 Steep mountain peaks jut out of the sea on both sides, and the surrounding waters are often choked with icebergs and frequented by crabeater seals.
 A stunning labyrinth of grounded icebergs lies in the shallow waters west of Pleneau Island, presenting a superb Zodiac cruising experience.
-Crabeater and leopard seals haul out on the ice, and elephant seals and gentoo penguins occupy the island itself.
+Crabeater and leopard seals haul out on the ice, and elephant seals and gentoo penguins may be found the island itself.

 Enjoy two days at sea to relax, sort through your photos, and attend lectures recapping your Antarctic adventures.
 On deck, keep watch for seabirds and the whales that are frequently seen in these waters.

-Accommodations in hotels and on board Sea Spirit as outlined in the itinerary; all onboard meals and group meals on land, including soft drinks, beer, and wine with lunch and dinner; group transfers; services of the expedition staff, including lectures, briefings, slide/film shows; all group activities and excursions; landing and port fees; all gratuities; kayaking (not guaranteed, limited availability, previous experience required); emergency medical coverage (maximum benefit per paying passenger of $50,000)*; evacuation coverage (maximum benefit per paying passenger of $75,000)*.
+Accommodations and activites as per the itinerary; onboard meals and welcome dinner in Ushuaia, including soft drinks, beer, and wine with lunch and dinner; group transfers; services of the expedition staff, including lectures, briefings, slide/film shows; landing and port fees; parka to keep; boots on loan (sizes not guaranteed); gratuities; limited medical expense coverage and emergency evacuation insurance*.
+Subject to change at any time.

 *Emergency Medical & Evacuation Insurance:

-Emergency medical coverage to a maximum benefit per paying passenger of $50,000 is included in the cost of this expedition, as well as evacuation coverage to a maximum benefit per paying passenger of $75,000.
+Emergency medical coverage to a maximum benefit per paying passenger of $25,000 is included in the cost of this expedition, as well as evacuation coverage to a maximum benefit per paying passenger of $100,000.
 Insurance is underwritten by National Union Fire Insurance Company of Pittsburgh, PA.
 The policy will contain reductions, limitations, exclusions and termination provisions.
 All coverages may not be available in all states.
 Please note this coverage does not cover you against trip cancellation or for additional days of travel prior to and/or after the expedition trip dates.
-ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+ExpeditionTrips strongly advises all clients to purchase travel insurance which includes trip cancellation and interruption coverage for the entire duration of your trip.